 The Touriseum boasts a wide range of interesting exhibits as well as life-sized statues, figurines and detailled model exhibits.
 Make a journey in time, starting about 200 years back in history of tourism.
 The adventure museum has been implemented in a way that enables the visitors to experience it also autonomously, that is to say on their own.
 What awaits you is also the funny "South Tyrol Game" for adults and kids on the last floor.
 By switching you can navigate a ball across a wooden platform, representing the tourism landscape of South Tyrol.

-14.00 Euros (adults), free for kids under 6 years
+free for children under 6 years

 On "Garden Nights" evenings, the Touriseum and the Gardens close at 5 pm:

 June 23 - July 14 - July 19 - August 11 - August 25.